kenellorando/cadence/README.md

    1. On older versions of Docker, use `docker-compose up` instead.

 ### Accessing Services
-Assuming no changes were made to port numbers or the hostnames in the steps above:
+Assuming no changes were made to port numbers or the hostnames during installation:

 - The UI is accessible in a browser at `localhost:8080`
 - API server requests may also be sent to the `localhost:8080` path.
 See the API Reference for more details.